sebrauschert/OceanOmics-amplicon/README.md

 This step uses blastn to find taxonomic hits for the curated ASV fasta sequences.

-Here is an example requesting 12 CPUs and writing final tsv-files in 05-taxa/.
-Raw BLAST results are in 05-taxa/blast_out/.
+Here is an example requesting 12 CPUs and writing final tsv-files in `05-taxa/`.
+Raw BLAST results are in `05-taxa/blast_out/`.
 By default, this script requests 50 CPUs.
 Multiple assays can be run at the same time.
 Here we use the NCBI NT database (-d nt).

 ```
 conda activate amplicon
 bash scripts/06-run_blast.sh -v Voyage1 -a Assay1 -d nt -c 12
 ```

-This script generates three log-files: one for the main run_blast.sh script in logs/06-run_blast.log, one detailing the blast database for reproducibility reasons in 06-run_blast_nt_database_information.log, and one detailing the actual blastn run in logs/06-run_blast.nt.log
+This script generates three log-files: one for the main script in `logs/06-run_blast.log`, one detailing the blast database for reproducibility reasons in `06-run_blast_nt_database_information.log`, and one detailing the actual blastn run depending on the user database choice in `logs/06-run_blast.nt.log`.

 ##### (optional) Taxonomic assignment via blastn: 16S and MiFish database